jahabeebs/code-the-hidden-language-book-notes/notes.md

     Overcoming resistance
         Thickness of wire measured in American Wire Gauge (AWG) Smaller AWG = thicker wire = less resistance

+Chapter 6: Logic with Switches
+    Basis of Aristotle's logic was syllogism
+        Two premises assumed to be correct and a conclusion is deduced George Boole
+        Believed human brain uses logic so if we could represent logic we would know how the brain works Invented boolean algebra in which letters are operands and are combined with operators (+, x) Traditional algebra properties
+        Addition and multiplication are commutative (we can switch around symbols on each side of operators) Subtraction and division are not commutative
+        Addition and multiplication are associative
+            A + (B + C) = (A + B) + C
+        Multiplication is distributive over addition
+    Boole divorced algebra from concept of numbers Operands refer to classes not numbers
+            Class is a group of things, similar to what a set is now considered
+            Ex: M refers to class of male cats and F refers to class of female cats
+        + symbol means union of two classes (M + F) = class of all cats that are male or female x symbol means intersection of two classes (M x F) = class of all cats that are BOTH male and female Commutative, associative, and distributive rules apply for Boolean algebra The symbol 1 means "the universe" or everything we're discussing M + F = 1 means the union of male and female cats is the class of all cats 1 - M means the class of all cats except male cats 1 - M = F means the universe excluding all male cats is same as the class of female cats The symbol 0 means an empty class, like when take an intersection of two exclusive classes F x M = 0 because there are no cats that are both male and female The roles of "or" and "and"
+        + symbol can mean OR
+        x symbol can mean AND
+        1 - means NOT
+    Circuitry and boolean logic
+        Circuits can represent "and" and "or" via switches Switches connected in parallel don't both have to be closed for the circuit to work (represents OR)

+Chapter 7: Telegraphs and Relays
+    Morse (born 1791) relied on electromagnetism for long-distance communication An iron bar wrapped with thin, insulated, electrified wire will create a magnet Electromagnet is foundation of telegraph
+            Turning switch on and off at one end causes electromagnet to do something at other end Telegraph was demoed publicly in 1843
+        Telegraph used by holding and handle and tapping it up and down Short tap produces Morse code dot and long tap produces morse code dash Telegraph advancements
+        Telegraph sounder used to create click clack noises Telegraph key was pressed, electromagnet pulled bar down to make a click noise Releasing key made a clack noise
+            Fast click-clack = dot; slower click-clack was dash Repeater or relay
+        Similar to a sounder because current is used to power electromagnet that pulls a lever Different because lever is used as part of a switch that connects battery to outgoing wire Amplifies weak incoming current to create stronger outgoing current
 </pre>